Live in Las Vegas (Dave Matthews and Tim Reynolds album)

 Live In Las Vegas is a live album by Dave Matthews and Tim Reynolds.
 The recorded show was performed on December 12, 2009, at the Planet Hollywood Resort and Casino in Las Vegas, Nevada.
-This album is the acoustic duo's third official release as this album follows Live at Radio City, which was released on CD and DVD in 2007.
+This album is the acoustic duo's third official release.

 Songs and performance

 The songs on Live in Las Vegas were recorded live concert at Planet Hollywood Resort and Casino in Las Vegas on December 11 and 12, 2009.
 This album marks the first official release of acoustic versions of songs from Big Whiskey and the GrooGrux King.

 Thirteen songs were Dave Matthews Band songs, five from the Dave Matthews solo album Some Devil, one song was a Tim Reynolds original, and the remaining songs were various unrecorded or borrowed songs.
 Similar to Live at Radio City, Matthews and Reynolds performed together, with the exception of two songs played solo by Reynolds ("Kundalini Bonfire" and "Kashmir" by Led Zeppelin) and Matthews playing "Some Devil" solo.